otaviowillow/rb-kids/src/pages/programs/rbkids-summer-camp.md

  Registration for our weekly programs is now open….so hurry and get your forms in early to secure your desired dates!
 The  summer we will be running from July 2nd until and August 30th for Elementary children who are entering Grade 1 to Grade 7 as of September 2019 The Summer Camp Program will operate Monday through Friday from 8:00 AM to 5:00 PM.
+Please contact Lisa at ltaylor@rbauction.com  if you would like  more information about the summer camp.